CogitoErgoDS/empirical-research-portfolio/README.md

 ---

+## 🧠 Applied Machine Learning & Data Science (selected)

+Applied machine-learning methods to support **data exploration, validation, and prediction** in empirical projects.
+This includes **tree-based models** for pattern detection and typology building, as well as selected **deep-learning approaches** for image-based classification tasks.

+The focus lies on **methodological complementarity**: using data-driven models to enhance robustness, plausibility checks, and analytical insight in complex empirical settings.

+---

 ## 🏛 Research & Policy Background

 ### German Research Institutes

 - **DIW Berlin (2013–2021)**
   Quantitative socio-economic research, data management, and policy evaluation